 Please note: although the College does not admit students to read the full three-year Linguistics course, St Catharine's Modern Language students are welcome to select any modules from the MML course, including the Linguistics ones.

 Modern and Medieval Languages at St Catharine's has a good academic record and has helped its students produce excellent results in recent years.
 This is based on several factors.
-First, on the fact that we have an integrated team of in-house teachers (Dr Miranda Griffin in French; Dr Geoffrey Kantaris in Spanish and Dr Abigail Brundin in Italian).
+First, on the fact that we have an integrated team of in-house teachers (Dr Sura Qadiri in French; Professor Geoffrey Kantaris in Spanish and Professor Abigail Brundin in Italian).
 Second, on the innovative approach to teaching MML in college: in addition to regular seminars and supervisions we provide the opportunity for students in different languages to come together and exchange ideas in a course of seminars on Literary and Cultural Theory.
 Third, on the strength of the research interests of our teaching staff, which are wide-ranging and dynamic, ranging from the literature and culture of medieval France, through women's writing and dictatorship in Latin America, and Spanish and Latin American cinema, to the literature, art and culture of the Italian Renaissance.
 Last but not least, St Catharine's College Library is one of the best in Cambridge for MML, containing all the primary texts you will be studying in the major languages and much secondary criticism as well.

 St Catharine’s participates in an exchange with the École Normale Supérieure in Paris: each year, we have a French lecteur or lectrice from the ENS, and St Catharine’s students have the opportunity to spend their year abroad studying in the ENS.